CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 02: Lab 02: Use SQL to query Azure SQL Database.md

 ## Task 2: Run queries against the database

 1. Copy the following SQL statement into the editor.
 Select **Run**, to check everything is working.
-You should see a list of four inventory items
+You should see a list of four inventory items:

     ```
     SELECT *